Paul1nh0/jsh/PatchTuesday/README.md

 we can still cast properties. that means that there is likly a problem with the constructor,<br>
 who do not zero out non-existing fields, calling a clone on this object will lead to use of uninitialized variables.<br>

-i have also fount different code paths to the same issue that i have identified as a race condition leading to use-of-uninitialized memory (maybe this sample will help):<br>
+i have also found different code paths to the same issue that i have identified as a race condition leading to use-of-uninitialized memory (maybe this sample will help):<br>

 ```javascript
 <script>